ka-reem/BuildingsBenchTutorial/Readme.md

 ## Pre-requisites

 We assume you have experience using the command line, as well as some coding experience in at least one programming language.
-If you're not familiar with Unix or Python, you should review introductory material on these topics before proceeding with the tutorials.
+If you're not familiar with command line or Python, you should review introductory material on these topics before proceeding with the tutorials.

 - Basic Unix: [https://github.com/olcf/hands-on-with-frontier/tree/master/challenges/Basic_Unix_Vim#basic-unix-and-vim-skills](https://github.com/olcf/hands-on-with-frontier/tree/master/challenges/Basic_Unix_Vim#basic-unix-and-vim-skills)
 - Intro to Python: [https://www.geeksforgeeks.org/python/python-programming-language-tutorial/](https://www.geeksforgeeks.org/python/python-programming-language-tutorial/)